 Many factors can influence the quality of sleep that you get, and weight is a significant one.
 Your weight can have a great impact on sleep, which influences many other areas of wellness in your life, but luckily, it is something that can oftentimes be managed.
-Many studies below show how weight affects your sleep, and we also gathered some studies that correlate poor sleep with weight gain as well.
+Many studies show how weight affects your sleep, and research has also shown a strong correlation between poor sleep with weight gain.
 Want to learn how a healthy weight and getting the best sleep go hand in hand?
 Read on…

-Sleep apnea, awakenings, choking and unrefreshing sleep are also some of the side effects of having a higher weight when it comes to sleep.
-Snoring, which is known to decrease sleep quality (insert link), was found to be present in 46.7% of obese patients in one study, in comparison to 8.1% of individuals in the control group.
+Sleep apnea, poor quality sleep, interrupted sleep, and even choking at night are also some of the sleep-related side effects of excess weight.
+Snoring, which is known to decrease sleep quality, was found to be present in 46.7% of obese patients in one study, in comparison to 8.1% of individuals in the control group.
 The same study reported that excess daytime sleepiness was found in 34.7% of overweight participants, when only 2.7% of healthy weight subjects experienced this fatigue.2

 Overweight participants of other studies also reported increased symptoms of sleep-disordered breathing, later sleep onset, shorter sleep time, disrupted sleep, daytime sleepiness, parasomnias, and inadequate sleep when compared to controls.3